How to Swing on Plane

 The hitter begins by accelerating the barrel on a downward path behind the rear shoulder.
 The direction of the bat then bottoms out and arcs a few degrees upward to contact.
 The shape of the swing path is in the form of the Nike logo.

 “This is one of the many faulty idioms taught by hitting coaches, that you must swing down on the ball either to create backspin and loft or to hit more groundballs, depending on whom you talk to and what their philosophy is.
 In fact, the hands do come down, but they do more so behind the body, only to come slightly up as they approach contact.
 This makes sense if you think about it; the ball is coming in at a slight downward angle from the pitcher’s mound.
 This is partially due to release height, but more importantly, because of gravity.
 Gravity makes everything fall, and baseballs are no exception.”
 (Farnsworth, Breaking Down the Swing: Best Hitters of 2012, 2013)

-Drawbacks of Swing on Plane
+Timing of Swinging on Plane

 Benefits of Swing on Plane

 The baseball and fastpitch softball hitter promotes two productive outcomes by adjusting the swing plane to be on the same plane as the downward angle of the pitch: